terracenter/gentoo_install/README.md

 ## Installation concerns

 > Stop before further reading.
 It's important to know that this guide only contemplates an installation with UEFI, crypt/luks disk, lvm partitioning, and systemd init system.
-Please remember that if you want a different setup, don't take this guide like a step-by-step but more as a general guideline.
+Please remember that if you want a different setup, don't take this guide step-by-step but as a general guideline.

 ## Start live-cd environment